-Yep, these lettuce cups are pretty much in my meal-prep rotation.
-You can use them for summer picnics, weekday lunches, road trip grub, party appetizers…you name it!
+Make chicken lettuce wraps for summer picnics, weekday lunches, road trip grub, or party appetizers…you name it!

 - snap peas